 - Securities Sales Workers

-The A.A.S. in accounting degree program at FLCC is conveniently accessible on the internet and may be fully completed online.
-For more information on FLCC’s online learning programs, contact the Office of Online Learning at (585)-785-1303 or you can visit the colleges’ online degree programs page.
+The A.A.S.
+Accounting degree program at FLCC is conveniently accessible on the internet and may be completed fully online.
+For more information on FLCC’s online learning programs, contact the Office of Online Learning at (585)785-1303 or visit the College's Online Degree Programs page.